wordofwarning/wordofwarning.org/current/2015-domestic/index.md

 ####Venue + Booking Details
 Dates: Thursday 24 — Saturday 26 September 2015
 [Venue: Matthias Court, off Cannon Street, Salford, M3 6JD](http://bit.ly/domesticTWO) — a 5 minute walk from Salford Cathedral???, with buses stopping close by ???.
 Evening Performances can be [booked online via We Got Tickets (10% booking fee applies).](http://www.wegottickets.com/wordofwarning)
 Evening Performances can be reserved over the phone: 07581 299 439 (leave a message + we'll get back to you).

-[Tickets: book via We Got Tickets](http://www.wegottickets.com/wordofwarning) (10% online booking fee applies)
-Box Office Tel: 07581 299 439

 ####What people said about [Domestic (2013)](/archive/2013-domestic)
 >Curated by the ever-impressive Word Of Warning…<br>*[Lyn Gardner, The Guardian](http://www.theguardian.com/stage/2013/nov/02/this-weeks-theatre)*